en_USEnglish

 Network components

 The Neutron module is responsible for network management in OpenStack.
-It uses plugins to interact with various network devices such as virtual switches, routers and firewalls.
+It uses plugins to interact with various network devices such as virtual switches, routers, and firewalls.

-Network components in OpenStack include:
+Networking components in OpenStack include:

 • Network: A virtual network in OpenStack that connects virtual instances and enables communication between them.